City-of-Helsinki/hauki-admin-ui/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [building for production](https://vitejs.dev/guide/build) for more information.

 ### `yarn eject`